Table of contents

 Business owners and entrepreneurs are searching for a key takeaway from 2020.
 If there’s anything we can learn from this veritable “mess” of a year, it’s the following:

 Uncertainty is here to stay.
-Hence it’s become important to know about the professional agile leadership questions.
+Hence it’s become important to know about agile leadership questions.

-Why should agile leadership rank at the top of your priority list for 2021?
+Why should agile leadership rank at the top of your priority list?

 Who Are Agile Leaders?

 Before COVID-19, leaders had more human interaction.
 You directly supervised staff; maybe you personally greeted each customer.
 But the pandemic and the shift to a remote workforce and increased online buying has changed everything.

 Suddenly, a more volatile environment has confronted leaders, bringing with it tremendous challenges.
 These changes have proven more enduring than initially thought.
 For example, Google employees will work remotely until at least September 2021.

 With remote work, greater leadership agility proves a must-have trait.
 But what is leadership agility?
 The ability to better facilitate team self-organization, no matter the circumstances.

 Leaders must develop the ability to facilitate positive interactions amidst uncertainty within a volatile environment.
 They must help their employees to succeed in a place where the rules keep changing, where even you, as the leader, don’t know what tomorrow may bring.

 Agile leaders enable, rather than demand, the best from their employees.